Tom-Mendy/Logseq/pages/Internet of Things.md

 - **Smart Homes**: Home automation systems for lighting, security, HVAC, and appliances.
 - **Industrial IoT (IIoT)**: [[Monitoring]] and optimizing indpustrial processes and machinery in manufacturing.
 - **Healthcare**: Remote health [[monitoring]] using wearable devices and connected health tools.
-- **Transportation**: Fleet management, autonomous vehicles, and traffic monitoring systems.
+- **Transportation**: Fleet management, autonomous vehicles, and traffic [[monitoring]] systems.
-- **Agriculture**: Precision farming through soil, weather, and crop monitoring systems.
+- **Agriculture**: Precision farming through soil, weather, and crop [[monitoring]] systems.
 - ### **Influence**

   IoT has influenced various sectors by introducing smarter, efficient, and scalable solutions.
-It has paved the way for innovations in automation, real-time monitoring, and big data analytics, contributing to the advent of smart cities and digital transformation across industries.
+It has paved the way for innovations in automation, real-time [[monitoring]], and big data [[analytics]], contributing to the advent of smart cities and digital transformation across industries.
 - ### **Why Learn About IoT?**
 - **Growing Field**: IoT is a rapidly evolving field with increasing adoption in multiple industries.
 - **Interdisciplinary Skills**: Knowledge in IoT encompasses diverse domains such as networking, data analytics, and embedded systems.
 - **Innovation and Development**: It offers numerous opportunities for developing innovative applications and products.
 - **Future Prospects**: With the proliferation of connected devices, IoT is set to revolutionize the way we interact with the world, making it an important area for future technological advancements.

-  Overall, the Internet of Things continues to be a transformative force in modern technology, driving improvements in efficiency, automation, and real-time decision-making.
+  Overall, the [[Internet of Things]] continues to be a transformative force in modern technology, driving improvements in efficiency, automation, and real-time decision-making.
+-